How to create a great installation flow

-The installation process is one of the most important things your app needs to get right.
-A great installation flow allows for more user conversions — if it’s easy to install, it must be easy to use, why not give it a chance?
-In this guideline we will help you build that perfect installation flow.
+When you are building an app, the installation process is one of the most important things to get right.
+A great installation flow allows for more user conversions — if it’s easy to install your users will think it must be easy to use, so why not give it a chance?
+We will help you build that perfect installation flow.
 Let’s get started!

 Table of Contents